-Meaning "to bring (a person) away from an evil course of life" is recorded from early 15c.; of governments, institutions, etc., from early 15c.
+The meaning "change (someone or something) for the better, correct, improve; bring (someone) away from an evil course of life" is recorded from late 14c.; of governments, institutions, etc., from early 15c.
+Intransitive sense of "abandon wrongdoing or error" is by 1580s.
 Related: Reformed; reforming.
-Reformed churches (1580s) usually are Calvinist as opposed to Lutheran.
+Reformed churches (1580s) on the European continent were usually Calvinist as opposed to Lutheran (in France they were the Huguenots).
 Reformed Judaism (1843) is a movement initiated in Germany by Moses Mendelssohn (1729-1786).
 Reform school is attested from 1859.